ularc/zurada/software/conda.rst

 - **Miniforge:** The community (conda-forge) driven minimalistic Conda installer using the ``conda-forge`` channel by default.

-LARCC only offers support for **Miniforge** as it works just like Anaconda or Miniconda but is lightweight and specifically built to support open-source and customizable environments.
+Zurada only offers support for **Miniforge** as it works just like Anaconda or Miniconda but is lightweight and specifically built to support open-source and customizable environments.
 Compared to the other 2, it: